edubart/nelua-lang/docs/pages/libraries.md

 function coroutine.isyieldable(co: coroutine): boolean
 ```

-Checks weather the coroutine `co` can yield.
+Checks whether the coroutine `co` can yield.

 A coroutine is yieldable if it isn't the main thread.